Available to: 2nd and 3rd year students

 Course: Appellate Practice (3 cr., graded, Fall) An examination of the practical and procedural components of appellate litigation.
 Students will receive instruction regarding the legal principles and skills involved in appellate practice and, based on a real trial transcript, apply these lessons by researching potential issues, writing an appellate brief and presenting a mock oral argument.
 The course will meet twice a week: an all-class lecture on a weekday followed by a smaller evening section on a weeknight.
 This course is recommended, although not required, for students wishing to participate in the Traynor Moot Court Competition.
-This course satisfies the skills requirement.
+This course satisfies the Experiential Requirement.

 Placements (P/F): Students can enroll for 2 or 3 credits, although 3 credits are preferred.
 Placements include:

 - Federal Public Defender, District of Arizona (Capital Habeas Unit)

 - Office of the Guardian ad Litem – (child abuse, neglect and parental termination)

 - U.S. Attorney’s Office

 - Utah Federal Defenders

 - Other placements may be arranged on an individual basis.